 Can I run my own murder mystery fundraiser?

-To which the quick answer is “yes” and – No, you don’t need a commerical license to do so!
+To which the quick answer is “yes” and – No, you don’t need a commercial license to do so!
+We offer a discount on all our scripts for fundraisers,

 We have two styles of murder mystery game we suggest to fundraising organisers.
 These are: